-This isn’t chocolate, but rather a syrup created from the fruit that holds the seeds that they make chocolate from!
+This isn’t chocolate, but rather a honey-like syrup created from the fruit that holds the seeds that make chocolate.
 Confused?
-I was the first time I saw miel de cacao.
-It’s not a product I’ve ever seen in the marketplace or through chocolate makers or anywhere.
-But it makes sense.
-Cacao beans are really seeds inside a large fruit.
-Each cacao plant might produce three or four fruits or pods.
+I was too, the first time I saw miel de cacao.
+It’s not something I’d ever seen.
+But when you think about it, it makes sense.
+Cacao beans are really seeds inside a large fruit pod.
+Each cacao plant might produce three or four fruits pods.
 The pods are harvested, the beans removed and the fruit thrown away.

 That’s how it usually happens.
-But to make miel de cacao you actually need the fruit!
+But to make miel de cacao you keep the fruit.
 Making miel de cacao is very simple and something that cacao growers have done for years.
-They remove the beans and collect the fruit together and let it sit for a few days in glass jars and containers.
-A syrup (what they are calling miel which is Spanish for “honey”) drips down to the bottom, is collected and then jarred for us.
-The resulting syrup has rich citrus flavors, hints of mango, papaya and melon.
-It's flavors are bright and closer to balsamic vinegar than honey, so use it in your vinaigrettes, marinades, maybe drizzled in yogurt…wherever your curiosity takes you.
+They remove the beans for chocolate making and put the fruit in glass jars to sit for a few days.
+A syrup (what they are calling miel which is Spanish for “honey”) drips to the bottom.
+That's it.
+What's collected is jarred for us.
+The nectar has rich citrus flavors, hints of mango, papaya and melon.
+It's flavors are bright and closer to balsamic vinegar than honey, so use it in your vinaigrettes, marinades, maybe drizzled in yogurt, wherever your curiosity takes you.